Long and thin covers for flow spaces: Introduction

 \section{Introduction}

-Let $G$ be a (discrete, countable) group.
+In this paper $G$ will always denote a discrete and countable group.
 A flow space $X$ for $G$ is a metric space $X$ together with a continuous action of $G\times \bbR$, such that the action of $G=G\times 0$ on $X$ is isometric and proper.
-We call a flow space $X$ cocompact if the $G$ action on $X$ is cocompact.
-We will prove the following theorem:
+We call the action of $\bbR$ on $X$ the flow and denote the image of $x\in X$ under $t\in\bbR$ by $\Phi_tx$.
+See \cref{not:basics}.\ref{not:basics3}-\ref{not:basics4} for the definition of a $\VCyc$-cover.